dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Complex using ImmutableJS.md

 ?
 What about if the previous complex did not finish resolving fully, but now the next one is starting ?
 Just mark as incomplete, so we know to use the pulse that came before as base.
+Should be able to restart with a new pulse and have it ripple down, updating whatever the current state of affairs is.
+Optionally stop any further updates at the root, or listen to them and use this to inform the comparisons.

 `complex.update( pulse, pulseResolver )`